 In his delightful book All about Weeds, American botanist Edwin Spencer (1881-1964) writes about the burs: “Sometimes (a boy) is mean enough to throw a bunch of the burs into the hair of a rival, or even into the hair of the girl he thinks has snubbed him.
 She who has had this experience needs no technical description of the burdock.”

 In the tragedy Troilus and Cressida, by William Shakespeare (1564-1616), Pandarus says: “They are burs, I can tell you, they’ll stick where they are thrown.”

 Another Shakespeare tragedy, King Lear, also has a direct reference to this plant:

-The common name green ginger was given in allusion to the medicinal properties of common wormwood, comparable with those of ginger (Zingiber officinale, see bottom of this page).
+The common name green ginger was given in allusion to the medicinal properties of common wormwood, comparable with those of ginger (Zingiber officinale, see Zingiberaceae).

 Since the Middle Ages, sommon wormwood has been utilized to get rid of lice and fleas.
 It was strewn in bedrooms and placed among clothes and furs to keep away moths.
 In corn lofts, ‘worms’ and snout beetles were exterminated with wormwood, and smoke from the burning herb would keep flies and mosquitos at bay.

 In July’s Husbandry, from 1577, English poet and farmer Thomas Tusser (1524-1580) says: